min2ha/ukwa-site/content/target/44394/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library:  Brexit: how will it affect transport?

 This paper discusses the impact of Brexit on the four main transport policy areas: aviation, railways, roads and road-based public transport, and maritime.